minprog/uva-prog-ai/20 Problem sets/20 Simple Java/10 Karel.md

   stones that are still in place.
 Your program should not put a second beeper on these corners.

-Implement your solution in `StoneMasonKarel.java`.
+Implement your solution in **StoneMasonKarel.java**.

+> For both the Karel problems, your program should work for *every relevant world* that came with the starter kit!

 ## Problem 2: `CheckerboardKarel.java`